symplify/phpstan-rules/README.md

     - vendor/symplify/phpstan-rules/config/static-rules.neon
 ```

-Pick what you need, drop the rest.
+Add sets one by one, fix what you find useful and ignore the rest.

 <br>

-## 3. How we use Configurable Rules
+## 2. Cherry-pick Configurable Rules

-The configurable set contains rules with *saints defaults*.
+There is one set with pre-configured configurable rules.
+Include it and see what is errors are found:

 ```yaml
 # phpstan.neon